Engage - Bring Your Own iPad Program for 2018-2019

 A7.
-The student will be required to agree to the Heritage Academy Engage Agreement and the Technology Responsible Use Agreement.
+The student will be required to agree to the Heritage Academy Personally Owned iPad Agreement and the Technology Responsible Use Agreement.
 These documents will explain the rules and expectations for participating in this program.

 Q8.
 What does my student need to do with the iPad before using it at school?